 When Thor and Loki are escaping from Asgard in said flying ship:

 Loki: I think you missed a column.
 Thor: Shut up. [they fly their ship out of the hall they've just wrecked] Loki: Look, why don't you let me take over?
 I'm clearly the best pilot.
 Thor: Is that right?
 Well, out of the two of us, which one can actually fly? [various aerial acrobatics ensue, and Thor manages to knock the top off a tower] Thor: Not a word. [pursuit is fast approaching] Loki: Now they're following us. [shots] Now they're firing at us!
-Thor: Yes, thank you for the commentary, Loki, it's not at all distracting! [they enter a tunnel, the wing of the craft accidentally cutting the head off one of the statues outside it] Loki: Well done!
+Thor: Yes, thank you for the commentary, Loki, it's not at all distracting! [they enter a tunnel, the wing of the craft accidentally cutting the head off a statue of Bors outside it] Loki: Well done!
 You just decapitated your grandfather.

 Jane faints halfway through, and Loki says, in the most bored tone ever, "Oh dear, is she dead?"

 Loki starts yelling at Thor, pointing out all the flaws to his plan; specifically, how bad an idea it was to steal a large and obvious ship in order to escape.
 Thor's response is... to push him out of the hatch.
 Then he grabs Jane and jumps out after him, where Fandral is waiting with an Asgardian boat.

 And when Loki realizes that Thor lied to him about it: